cothan/hashdectector/README.md

 # HashDetector
 A script for detect the hash type.
-To find out hash mode in Hashcat and John the Ripper(JtR)
+To find out hash mode in Hashcat and John the Ripper(John the Ripper)

 ## Installation
 Support Python2 currently